 To know… what your own personal core values are and how a value system can enhance your leadership skills & decision making.

-To understand… what are the seven core values of the Chicago Fire Soccer Academy.
+To understand… what are the seven core values of the Chicago Fire Football Academy.

 To be able…to apply these core values on and off the field of play.

 Chicago Fire Football Academy U19 Boys

 Increasing Learning Power: To improve the learning power of a team that includes players who have a number of learning styles, the use of varied teaching styles is key.
 The lesson included the use of a "reproductive" (teacher-led) approach via command in the delivery of powerpoint presentations and YouTube clips, and "productive" (student-led) via problem-solving and players designing an individual program based on their individual core values.
 The workshop highlighted two examples of core values in sports:

 A Personal Core Value Worksheet: Inspired by www.charlesspeasks.com and www.VirTUSinc.com, players completed a "personal core value worksheet" in order to define their own values.
 The activity asked a variety of questions which allowed players to self-reflect on their own strengths, weakness and moral absolutes.
 The full menu of questions included: